 Consider the following critical expenses as you create a budget for starting a freelancer life:

 Aside from your emergency fund, allocate a certain amount in your budget as a backup for when your first freelancer salary is delayed.
 Late payments are a reality for any freelancer in the Philippines, so make sure to be financially ready.

 The uncertainties that come along with freelancing makes earning income from other sources necessary.
-Take a look at your assets (properties, skills, and knowledge) and think about how you can make money from them.
+Check and list down other freelance job opportunities for backup.
+You can also take a look at your assets (properties, skills, and knowledge) and think about how you can make money from them.

 Before you leave your office job, build a solid network of people who can help you find clients or freelance projects.
 They can be your former and present bosses, colleagues, clients, suppliers, and peers within your industry.
 Also, attend seminars, conferences, and other events that provide networking opportunities.

 When you’ve turned in your resignation, you can even tell your superiors that you’re open to accepting freelance projects from them.
 This is why it’s important to never burn bridges in the workplace.